Kedei-Eyong/Python_Data_Challenge/README.md

 ## Introduction

 Welcome to my 15-day data challenge!
 This repository contains the Jupyter notebook utilized for practicing fundamentals of python.
-Each task focuses on data types, structures, NumPy operations and Pandas operations.
+Each task focuses on data types, structures, NumPy and Pandas operations.
 This notebook is concise and can be used for learning purposes.
 The challenge is set in motion by a brief introduction of myself using python programming language.

 #Introducing myself using python